creideiki/fimfic2pdf/README.md

 horse for fleurons (symbol 108) and a line with a center embellishment for scrollwork (symbol 82).

+Underlined text cannot be automatically broken into lines.
+A list of chapters containing underlined text will be printed, so it can be checked manually for overruns.
+To break a line of underlined text, end and then restart the \fancyuline{} environment.
+E.g. change:
+   \fancyuline{This is a long line that should be broken.}
+into
+   \fancyuline{This is a long line} \fancyuline{that should be broken.}
+Then re-run the program without specifying "-t"/"--retransform" to re-render the changed LaTeX code.

     -i, --id ID                      story ID
     -v, --volumes CHAPTERS,CHAPTERS  split story into multiple volumes -t, --retransform                force re-parsing of the HTML and transforming to LaTeX